menu

 Alamo Square East has a 10.6% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 64.1% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

 One of the unique characteristics of the Alamo Square East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.3% of the neighborhoods in America.
-Also of note is NeighborhoodScout's research finding that the Alamo Square East neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Alamo Square East community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Alamo Square East neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Also, a unique way of commuting is simply not to.
 And in the Alamo Square East neighborhood, analysis shows that 33.0% of the residents work from home, avoiding a commute altogether.
 This may not seem like a large number, but it is a higher proportion of people working from home than is found in 98.1% of the neighborhoods in the United States.
 One thing NeighborhoodScout's research reveals is that the wealthier and/or more isolated the neighborhood, the greater the proportion of residents who choose to work from home.